The Best Way to Schedule Posts on Instagram: Stories, Feed Posts, and IGTV

 We all know it’s important to post Instagram content when your audience is online.
 But instead of keeping a mental reminder of your optimal posting times (and remembering to check in to see if they change), most platforms can do this for you.

-But, be wary of scheduling Instagram content too far in advance, especially with what might be sensitive content.
-Sociocultural events may occur where scheduled content could come across as insensitive, even with a strong content plan.
+But be wary of scheduling Instagram content too far in advance, especially with sensitive content.
+Sociocultural events may occur, and even with a strong content plan, scheduled content could come across as insensitive.

-Aim to schedule a month’s worth of content at most, but always be ready to pause.
+Aim to schedule a month’s content at most, but always be ready to pause.

-Did you know that more than 50% of Instagram users head to the Explore tab every month?
+Did you know that over 50% of Instagram users visit the Explore tab monthly?

 Most Instagram scheduling apps have a content calendar view.
-Some tools (like Tailwind) even store templates to keep all of your scheduled content on brand.
+Some tools (like Tailwind) store templates to keep your scheduled content on brand.

-The purpose for scheduling your Instagram content is to increase your likelihood of reaching more accounts and convincing them to follow you; and, ultimately, helps build an audience of Instagram followers to promote your products and services to.
+The purpose of scheduling your Instagram content is to increase your likelihood of reaching more accounts and convincing them to follow you.
+Ultimately, this helps build an audience of Instagram followers to promote your products and services.

-So it’s good to frequently check your Instagram Analytics to see whether the scheduled content is making headway on those goals.
+So, checking your Instagram Analytics frequently is good to see whether the scheduled content is heading toward those goals.
 Keep an eye on metrics like:

 • Impressions: the number of times your post was shown.